godfat/godfat.org-rc/slide/work/slide.md

 ---

-# Why not do the same for Web Application as clients?
+# Why not do the same for<br/>Web Application as clients?

 ---